open-tale/open-tale.github.io/_docs/01-characters.md

 # 1. Characters

 Characters are entities that can affect the narrative and interact with each other (or with the environment).
+A character can be either a *Player Character* (PC), which is interpreted by a player, or a *Non-Player Character* (NPC), which is interpreted by the Game Master.

+## 1.1.
+Character Traits

-A character can have the following traits:
+Traits are the characteristics of a character that can be somehow represented numerically within the Open Tale system.
+A character can have the following
+traits:

 * *Level*
 * *Attributes*